ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg int deflateImages: Deflate (compress) uncompressed image streams [#f4]_.
     :arg int deflateFonts: Deflate (compress) uncompressed fontFile streams [#f4]_.

     :arg int incremental: Only save changes to the PDF.
 Excludes "garbage" and "linear".
 Can only be used if *outfile* is a string or a `pathlib.Path` and equal to :attr:`Document.name`.
 Cannot be used for files that are decrypted or repaired and also in some other cases.
-To be sure, check :meth:`Document.can_save_incrementally`.
+To be sure, check :meth:`Document.CanSaveIncrementally`.
 If this is false, saving to a new file is required.

     :arg int ascii: convert binary data to ASCII.